iv1310/devops-challenge-dasr/README.md

 ![Alt architecture](./assets/infra-architecture.webp "Kubernetes Architecture")

 ## Pipeline phase
 I implement GitHub Actions for a streamlined CI/CD approach, organized into three essential pipelines.
 The pull request pipeline provides swift feedback for developers, ensuring quick insights into the impact of their changes.
 The main branch pipeline focuses on deploying a resilient application to production, while a dedicated rollback pipeline efficiently addresses unforeseen issues.
 The use of filters optimizes the process by triggering changes only when modifications occur in specific directories or services, enhancing precision and resource efficiency throughout the CI/CD lifecycle.
+Also we need to protect the main branch to only get new changes from Pull Request, and will reject a direct commit.
 1. Main branch pipeline.
 * Purpose: End-to-end deployment of the application to production.
 * Steps: